hlerenow/react-native-percent-circle/README.md

 - **fwColor** - color of a progress line
 - **bgColor** - color of a background for progress line
 - **duration** - the time of animation
 - **lineCap** - the shape to be used at the ends of the circle.
-Possible values:  round or square.
+Possible values:  round or square or none.
 - **fontColor** - the color of font
 - **fontSize** - the size of font (px)
+- **aninationType** - anmationType,exmaple : 'Quad.easeInOut' ,Possible values see tween.js

 ## Author